HaiziIzzudin/Code_Scraps/README.md

 ## How to install
-1. Download both YouTube APK and the magisk module zip from [releases](../../releases)
+1. Download magisk module zip from [releases](https://github.com/HaiziIzzudin/rvncd/releases)
-2. Install APK
+2. Open magisk, locate to modules.
-3. Open magisk, locate to modules.
+3. Click "Install from storage".
-4. Click "Install from storage".
+4. Click "YouTube-versionnumber.zip", wait for magisk to install the zip.
-5. Click "YouTube-versionnumber.zip", wait for magisk to install the zip.
+5. Do not reboot.
+Repeat step 3 to 4 but flash ytmusic module instead.
-6. Reboot
+6. Reboot.

 ### Please note that this tutorial will NOT be preventing PlayStore from updating the YouTube APK.